Compiling Dash Core¶

 Gitian is the deterministic build process that is used to build the Dash Core executables.
 It provides a way to be reasonably sure that the executables are really built from the source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.
 Multiple developers build the source code by following a specific descriptor (“recipe”), cryptographically sign the result, and upload the resulting signature.
 These results are compared and only if they match, the build is accepted and uploaded to dash.org.

 This setup has been tested using a clean install of Ubuntu 20.04.
-Start by
+For maximum compatibility, please use that version.

-logging in as the “root” user.
-Create a new user with the following command,
+Start by logging in as the “root” user.
+Create a new user with the following

 <username> with a username of your choice: